-Our strategy

-Ambition

-We will deepen our impact and empower young Australians experiencing disadvantage to create a better future for themselves.
+Our strategy Ambition We will deepen our impact and empower young Australians experiencing disadvantage to create a better future for themselves.
 To do this, we will use personalised, evidence-based practice, data and digital.
 We are committed to growing the number of Learning for Life scholarship recipients to 100,000 and expanding our programs to reach 250,000 children and young people.

-Our goals

-IMPROVE STUDENT OUTCOMES MEASURED BY:

-Attendance at school

-Advancement through school from Year 10 to completion of Year 12 or equivalent Tertiary completion

-Engagement in study or work post-school

-WE AIM TO GROW:

-Scholarships: to 100,000 Learning for Life scholarships Program reach: to 250,000 program participants Program participation rates: to 50% of Learning for Life students participating in our programs Digital inclusion: ensuring 100% of Learning for Life students are digitally included Funding: to \$220 million in sustainable funding To achieve these goals, we have developed our strategy around nine strategic priorities and foundations.
-Our strategic priorities and foundations

-DEEPER IMPACT THROUGH STRENGTHENED PRACTICE ENABLED BY DATA AND DIGITAL

-Strengthen impact in Learning for Life Deepen long-term, evidence-based, personalised practice for Learning for Life recipients to improve student outcomes, including through programs, enabled by data.
+Our goals IMPROVE STUDE Attendance at school WE AIM TO GRO Scholarships: to 100,000 Learning for Life scholarships W: Program reach: to 250,000 program participants Program particip rates: to 50% of Learning for Life students particip in our programs Digital inclusion: ensuring 100% of Learning for Life students are digitally included Funding: to \$220 million in sustainable funding To achieve these goals, we have developed our strategy around nine strategic priorities and foundations.
+Our DEEPER IMPACT THROUGH STRENGTHENED PRACTICE ENABLED BY DATA AND DIGITAL strategic priorities and foundations Strengthen impact Deepen long-term, evidence-based, personalised practice for Learning for Life recipients to improve student outcomes, including through programs, enabled by data.
 Leverage digital and partners Leverage a greater range of partnerships for delivery of short-course programs.
 Increase digital delivery of short-course programs, with a consistent approach to digitisation.

-Expand digital inclusion Ensure all Learning for Life students are digitally included.

-BROADER REACH

-Grow reach Grow Learning for Life scholarships and program reach, focusing on existing Learning for Life communities.

-Grow influence Grow influence through advocacy in our priority domains to improve the lives of children living in disadvantage.
+Expand digital Control Control Contro BROADER REACH Grow reach Grow Learning for Life scholarships and program reach, focusing on existing Learning for Life communities.
+Grow influence through advocacy in our priority domains to improve the lives of children living in disadvantage.
 Differentiate ourselves through a refreshed brand.

-STRATEGIC FOUNDATIONS TO ENABLE DEEPER IMPACT AND BROADER REACH

-Grow sustainable funding

-Empower our people

-Be cyber secure and invest in digital, technology and data

-Strengthen governance, risk management and compliance focus Our

-Be a child safe organisation

-Strive for reconciliation and cultural safety for Aboriginal and Torres Strait Islander peoples

-Embrace diversity, equity and inclusion

-Improve our environmental sustainability

-Our highlights from 2023-24

-Deeper impact

-Strengthen impact in Learning for Life

-We surveyed Learning for Life families and tertiary students with our Family Impact Measure survey.

-We entered into data exchange agreements with the education departments of Tasmania, Western Australia and Queensland to give frontline team members access to vital real-time educational information on the students we help, enabling us to improve our support.

-Leverage digital and partners

-We continued developing a tailored content strategy for engaging families we support.

-We expanded our offer of adaptive learning applications.
-We enhanced our Growing Careers Project operations to increase impact.
+STRATEGIC FOUNDATIONS TO ENABLE DEEPER IMPACT AND BROADER REACH Grow sustainable funding Empower our people and digit yber secure invest in tal, technology data 15 Strengthen governance, risk management and compliance focus Our commitments Be a child safe organisation ့ဝံိဝံံ •့ဝှဝ့• Strive for reconciliatic cultural safety for Abo Torres Strait Islander original and Embrace diversity, equit ТУ Improve our environmental sustainability Our highlights from 2023-24 Deeper impact Strengthen impact in Learning for Life - We surveyed Learning for Life families and tertiary students with our Family Impact Measure survey. - We entered into data exchange agreements with the education departments of Tasmania, Western Australia and Queensland to give frontline team members access to vital real-time educational information on the students we help, enabling us to improve our support.
+Leverage digital and partners - We continued developing a tailored content strategy for engaging families we support. - ✓ We expanded our offer of adaptive learning applications. - We enhanced our Growing Careers Project operations to increase impact.

-Expand digital inclusion

-We delivered an additional 3,774 digital devices.
+Expand digital inclusion - ✓ We delivered an additional 3,774 digital devices. - 33,397 students and family members continue to be connected to the internet through the Optus Donate Your Data[®] initiative.

-33,397 students and family members continue to be connected to the internet through the Optus Donate Your Data initiative.
-Broader reach Grow reach There were 67,165 students in our Learning for Life program, up from 62,822 last year.
-178,430 children and young people across Australia participated in our programs.
-Grow influence We authored 16 public policy submissions and four publications, produced public webinars and a podcast and video series.
-We partnered on the Australian Research Council's Advancing Digital Inclusion in Low Income Australian Families project to contribute to an evidence base on digital inclusion issues.
-We engaged students and young people in our longitudinal research, including through the Pathways, Engagement and Transitions project, which provided opportunities to enhance our program effectiveness and advocacy.
+Broader reach Grow reach - There were 67,165 students in our Learning for Life program, up from 62,822 last year. - 178,430 children and young people across Australia participated in our programs.
+Grow influence - We authored 16 public policy submissions and four publications, produced public webinars and a podcast and video series. - We partnered on the Australian Research Council's Advancing Digital Inclusion in Low Income Australian Families project to contribute to an evidence base on digital inclusion issues. - We engaged students and young people in our longitudinal research, including through the Pathways, Engagement and Transitions project, which provided opportunities to enhance our program effectiveness and advocacy.